Mr-Scarf/computer-infrastructure/README.md

  - data - Folder that contains csv files of FAANG stock data over the last 5 days
  - plots - Opens latest file in data folder & generates plot of closing prices of FAANG stocks over the last 5 days
  - faang.py - Python script that runs, downloading the data and creating the plots of FAANG data
- - .github/workflows - Conatains script 'faang.yml' that runs the code every Saturday morning.
+ - .github/workflows - Contains script 'faang.yml' that runs the code every Saturday morning.
  - requirements.txt - List of packages used in the analysis

- -

   ## Installation